FRM4030 – Research Preparation course in Pharmacognosy and Medicinal Chemistry

 Formal prerequisite knowledge

-The course is only available to students who have passed their required pharmacy practice period and have passed all previous pharmacy courses or have the equivalent in medicine chemistry and pharmacognosy and MNHMS0020LS In depth Laboratory Safety.
-MNHMS0020LS
+The course is only available to students who have passed their required pharmacy practice period and have passed all previous pharmacy courses or have the equivalent in medicine chemistry and pharmacognosy and the compulsory HSE courses required for students at the 5-year Master`s Program in Pharmacy.

 The course is taught with a combination of lectures, seminars, study groups, compulsory practical laboratory work and self-study.
 There are also compulsory presentations and reports that must be turned in as well.
 The laboratory work, presentations, and reports must document that the student has acquired the expected knowledge and skills.